deanwampler/JustEnoughScalaForSpark/SpeakerNotes.md

 For the `for` comprehension, I describe the "gist" of what it's doing in the Scala cell, then let the subsequent Markdown cells explain how `for` comprehensions work.
 Again, emphasize that these are expressions.

-We explain the `collection.foreach(println)` in subsequent cells, so in this cell, just tell them we'll come back to it.
+We explain the `failures.foreach(println)` in subsequent cells, so in this cell, just tell them we'll come back to it.

-## "Functions"
+## "Passing Functions as Arguments"

-Now we explain the concept of _functions_ and return to `collection.foreach(println)` as an example.
+Now we explain the concept of _functions_ and return to `collection.foreach(println)` as an example (using `plays` as the collection).

 Explain each example, noting that passing `println` vs. `str => println(str)` are **not** the same thing!
 In the first case, we're using `println` as the function.
 In the second case, we're passing an anonymous function that _calls_ `println`.